 Babur, the first Mughal emperor of India made several mosques, some original, others by destroying the Hindu temples like the Babri Masjid at Ayodhya.
-Babur’s mosque at Karnal, like so many other mosques built in various parts of India, bears the influences of the local as well the Mughal style of architecture.
+Babur’s Mosque at Karnal, like so many other mosques built in various parts of India, bears the influences of the local as well the Mughal style of architectures.

 The huge mosque, located over a vast area, had a garden as well, but it has disappeared in the course of time.